-Each episode not only discusses the pop culture topic of the day, but it also discusses the way in which the media portrays each topic, which results in content that is both intellectual and raw.
+Each episode not only discusses the pop culture topic of the day but also discusses the way in which the media portrays each topic, which results in content that is both intellectual and raw.

-If you’ve spent a few days of your lockdown catching up on your film or television franchises, then this is the podcast for you.
+If you’ve spent a few days in lockdown catching up on your film and television franchises, then this is a podcast for you.

 Hosted by Mallory Rubin and Jason Concepcion, Binge Mode delves into each fandom as it details and heavily breaks down every massive pop-culture franchise out there.
 The podcast has already discussed two of the biggest pop culture franchises in the world – Harry Potter and Game of Thrones.
 It’s the perfect content for any fans that cannot stop talking about their favorite fictional characters.

-If you’re looking to get up close and personal with public figures, then this is the podcast for you.
+If you’re looking to get up close and personal with public figures, then this is a podcast for you.

 Hosted by award-winning journalist Terry Gross, Fresh Air consists of interviews with prominent figures from various fields such as entertainment, journalism, and politics.
 Each episode offers intimate conversations and it also offers additional content in the form of coverage and reviews of events and new releases.